anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 This page describes the following two things.

-- When can a components be incompatible with Avatar Optimizer?
+- When can components be incompatible with Avatar Optimizer?
 - How to improve the compatibility?

 If you have some question, please feel free to ask [`@anatawa12@misskey.niri.la` on fediverse][fediverse].

-## When can a components be incompatible with Avatar Optimizer? {#when-incompatible}
+## When can components be incompatible with Avatar Optimizer? {#when-incompatible}

-If your components are on the avatar and still exists on the time Avatar Optimizer processes, your components can be incompatible with Avatar Optimizer.
+If your components are on the avatar and still exist when Avatar Optimizer processes it, your components can be incompatible with Avatar Optimizer.

 Since Avatar Optimizer has Garbage Collection system for Components and others, Avatar Optimizer has to